“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Just as at the dojo, Sano saw no reason to mention here that he wasn’t a bad cook himself.
 What Saitou’s skills in that area might be he had no idea, but still he made a grateful noise at the prospect of real food.

-At the sound, Saitou rolled eyes in Sano’s direction with a disdainful smile.
+At the sound, Saitou rolled eyes in Sano’s direction.
 “Sick of that stuff we serve at the station, are you?”

 These words triggered a memory.
 “Hey,” Sano wondered, “you don’t happen to know who paid the fine to get me out of there, do you?”
 Actually it was a little annoying to think about having been held for a fine just for attacking Saitou; some random officer, sure, but Saitou was an old acquaintance that knew perfectly well Sano wanted to fight him again.
 But there was nothing to be done about it now, and Saitou might not even have had anything to do with the assignment of that punishment.
 “It wasn’t any of my friends, as far as I know.”
 He tried to keep the bitterness from his tone as he recalled how Kenshin hadn’t seemed to have noticed or cared about Sano’s absence.